xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 ### Development run the build scripts

-Before the real build, run a test build on the development machine (`wks`) or the production machines (`xbbma`, `xbbmi`):
+Before the real build, run a test build on the development machine (`wksi`) or the production machines (`xbbma`, `xbbmi`):

 ```sh